This article was updated on July 12, 2018.

-Accessibility for All Is Paramount
+Accessibility for all Is paramount

 Ensuring accessibility of HR systems is always important for your employees, but even more critical for your disabled employees.
 When some of your employees aren't able to use the tools you provide them with, you fail to fully engage your talent.
 So how can you ensure your workplace is accessible for employees with low vision, hearing problems or other impairments?

 Accessibility guidelines exist for all sorts of digital content, from websites to software.
 By giving disabled employees the option to customize their user experience with assistive technologies, you should be able to satisfy each of their unique needs.
-It could be anything from providing a person with low vision an audio screen reader and headphones or providing a hearing impaired employee with auditory internal learning offerings in print form.
+It could be anything from providing a person with low vision an audio screen reader and headphones or providing a hearing-impaired employee with auditory internal learning offerings in print form.

 HR departments should also consider procuring an HCM system that allows them to easily design the system to accommodate the accessibility needs of these employees.